1.

 15.

-The patient has a long-standing history of Type II DM and HTN.
+The patient has a long-standing history of Type II Diabetes and hypertension.
 His baseline Creatinine Clearance is 25 ml/min.
-His case is discussed at tumor board.
+His case is currently being discussed at a Multidisciplinary tumor board.
 What treatment should be recommended for him?

 A .
 Neoadjuvant Cisplatin-based chemotherapy followed by a cystectomy